gabsgc/gabsgc/README.md

 In my free time I like to read books (:books:), to watch movies and series (:tv:), to listen to music (:musical_note:) and to write stories (:pencil2:).

 # About me
-- 🌱 I’m currently learning Android, Kotlin, MySQL and Django.
+- 🌱 I’m currently learning Android, Kotlin, Java, MySQL and Django.
 - ⚡ Curious fact: I like to watch South Korean and Turkish series.

  ## Skills: